Employability – we'll kick start your career

 Giving your time to a good cause won’t just improve other people’s quality of life, it will also impress your future employers.

 In addition to the four charities we help, our LiverpoolSU also supports Volunteering Liverpool, an organisation that matches local volunteer opportunities to students’ skills and interests.
 Staff are also on hand to help you become the best volunteer possible.
+Staff are also on hand to help you become the best volunteer possible.
+Find out more about volunteering while at LJMU.

 You can make use of our fantastic links with employers